MP for Lincoln

 Parliamentary Under-Secretary (Foreign, Commonwealth and Development Office)

-“A party-loyal Labour MP and minister who backs workers’ rights and trade unions, but has very low voting attendance.”
+“A party-loyal Labour MP who rarely rebels, prioritising workers’ rights and union powers, but with notably low parliamentary attendance.”

-Declared interests include donations and other support for activities as an MP, land and property holdings (within and outside the UK), miscellaneous interests, and shareholdings.
+He has declared five financial interests, including donations and other support for his MP activities, land and property (within or outside the UK), miscellaneous interests, and shareholdings.

 Generated 21 February 2026